hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/180_the_story_of_jada_bharata.md

 (*Delivered in California*)

 There was a great monarch named Bharata.
-The land which is called India by foreigners is known to her children as Bhârata Varsha.
+The land which is called India by foreigners is known to her children as Bhārata Varsha.
 Now, it is enjoined on every Hindu when he becomes old, to give up all worldly pursuits — to leave the cares of the world, its wealth, happiness, and enjoyments to his son — and retire into the forest, there to meditate